Dr. Brenetia Adams-Robinson

 Dr. Bre's Blog focuses on topics related to destiny living, pursuing purpose, living in peace, finding one's path to success, and living an authentic life - personally and professionally.

 One of the most difficult questions in life is why different people came into our lives, what they came for, and why some stay and others leave.
-Some cause heartbreak, some bring us joy – all of them touch our lives in a unique way, and most will leave a lasting impact.
-It’s the lessons we learn from them that stay remain, and how we process the emotional impact that determines if the connection brings us closer to our purpose or take us further from it.
-As you seek to achieve the goals you have set for this year, you must be careful who you allow in your life; and you need to let go of those individuals who God tells you to release.
+Some cause heartbreak, some bring us joy – all of them touch our lives in a unique way, and most will leave a lasting impact...one way or the other.
+It’s the lessons we learn from them that remain.
+How we process the emotional impact determines if the connection brings us closer to our purpose or take us further from it.

 On poet stated that people come into your life for a reason, a season, or a lifetime.
 To truly clarify what that means, the following summarizes the impact of those human connections.
 When you know which category individuals fall into, you will better understand why they connected to you or why you connected to them; and then you will know whether to hold them close or let them go.